SUNLQ INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Sunlight Financial Holdings, Inc. F/K/A Spartan Acquisition Corp. II Investors ...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunlight financial Holdings, Inc. f/k/a Spartan Acquisition Corp.
-II ("Sunlight Financial" or "the Company") (OTCMKTS: SUNLQ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+14, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunlight financial Holdings, Inc. f/k/a Spartan Acquisition Corp.
+II (“Sunlight Financial” or“the Company”) (OTCMKTS: SUNLQ) and certain of its officers.

 Class Definition